microsoft/copilot-camp/docs/pages/extend-message-ext/04-add-authentication.md

 }

 ```

+This will create a new OAUTH connection for token exchange between bot service and the graph entra ID app.

+!!!
+Tip "Changes to infrastructure for plugin"
+    We require a different infrastructure to run this setup compared to the non-authenticated plugins we've previously built in this path and hence we need to rewire.
+Next steps will help you with this.

 Next, open the **teamsapp.local.yml** file and replace its content with the code snippet below.
-This will rewire parts of the infrastructure, including deploying a bot service in Azure for our lab
+This will rewire parts of the infrastructure, including deploying a bot service in Azure for our lab.

 ```yaml
 # yaml-language-server: $schema=https://aka.ms/teams-toolkit/1.0.0/yaml.schema.json